|

 Fatigue

-Around 20% of Americans claim to have fatigue intense enough to interfere with their normal life.
-Physical causes are estimated at 20-60%, and emotional causes are the other 40-80%.
+Around 20% of Americans claim to have fatigue intense enough to interfere with their daily lives.
+Physical causes are estimated at 20 - 60%, and psychological causes are at 40 - 80%.

 About Fatigue

-Oftentimes these symptoms can be experienced in tandem with each other.
-A woman undergoing menopause might feel a lag in energy levels that lasts all day, or experience shorter bursts of fatigue intermittently.
+This symptom can be distinguished through numerous psychological and physical characteristics.
+Often, these symptoms are experienced in tandem.
+A woman in menopause might feel a lag in energy levels that lasts all day or experience shorter bursts of fatigue intermittently.

-Fatigue is particularly frustrating as it has this duel effect on both mind and body, making the completion of normal tasks difficult if not impossible.
+Fatigue is a particularly frustrating menopause symptom, as it has a dual effect on both mind and body, making it difficult to complete daily tasks.

 Causes of Fatigue

 Other hormones that are involved in this process include the thyroid and adrenal hormones, as well as melatonin.
-These all work at the cellular level to regulate energy levels, thus when the hormone levels naturally decrease during menopause, so does a woman´s energy.
+They all affect sleep, metabolism, and energy levels, and they can also be influenced by changes in sex hormone levels.
+This means when sex hormone levels naturally decrease during menopause, so do a woman's energy levels.
 This is what leads to the feeling of persistent fatigue.

-While most middle aged women experiencing fatigue as a result of the hormonal changes that occur naturally during this time period, there are certain other, less common conditions such as thyroid disorders or depression, that are capable of causing fatigue as well.
+While most middle-aged women experience fatigue as a result of naturally-occurring hormonal changes, there are certain other conditions, such as thyroid disorders and depression, that can cause fatigue as well.

 • Thyroid dysfunction